Are there any prerequisites for the program?

 You are still encouraged to apply, but the burden of proof is on you.
 You want to demonstrate that you can handle a rigorous course-load.
 If the admissions committee thinks you are a strong candidate despite a low GPA, they can petition the graduate school to waive this requirement.
 An applicant does not request special consideration; this is determined by the admissions committee.
 If the graduate school approves our recommendation, you will be placed on “academic probation” your first semester.
 This means you must maintain a 3.0 GPA your first semester in the program or you will be dismissed by the graduate school.
 This is explained in more detail in the Graduate Bulletin.

 How do I remedy a low undergraduate GPA?

 You can’t go back and change the past, but you can demonstrate that you’re a more focused and mature student now.
 You do this by taking additional upper-level science courses and doing well in these courses or repeating foundational science courses in which you did poorly.
 You also want to make sure you submit a minimum of two evaluation forms from academic references.
-The burden of proof is on you to demonstrate what steps you’ve taken to remediate your GPA.
+Demonstrate what steps you’ve taken to remediate your GPA on your application.

 Fort Collins, Colorado